 “I believe we are better in our own work when we can share our passions, expertise and the knowledge we have gained with others.”

-- Jane Williams, Multnomah County technology learning manager, after the county hosted a PWA career day focused on information technology.
+- Jane Williams, Multnomah County workplace change manager, after the county hosted a PWA career day focused on information technology.
 Jane is also a member of our board.

 “It allows us to build relationships with the students.
 That in turn will hopefully help us keep our best local talent in town.”

-- Mike Reta, Simple Finance.
+- Mike Reta, former recruiter at Simple Finance, now a teacher.
 The online banking company hosted a career day at its headquarters in Southeast Portland's Central Eastside district.

 “You have to think about the long haul, where you want to be, who you want to hire down the road.”